StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/find-similar-alerts-cases.md

 Similarity checks between cases and alerts are based on [observables](../cases/observables/about-observables.md#similar-alerts-and-cases).

+Use this procedure to identify similar cases or to correlate alerts with other alerts or with ongoing cases.

 ## Find similar alerts

 1. [Find the alert](../alerts/search-for-alerts/find-an-alert.md) or [case](../cases/search-for-cases/find-a-case.md) you want to compare for similarity.